mapbender/mapbender-documentation/en/elements/basic/navigation_toolbar.rst

 Navigation Toolbar
 ******************

 This element is a tool to simplify navigation within the map via rotation, zoom and buttons.
 Different scales can be selected from a bar or slider.
 Users also have the option to zoom to max extent or return to the start configuration.
-The navigation toolbar itself is draggable.
+The navigation toolbar itself can be configured to be draggable.

 .. image:: ../../../figures/navigation_toolbar.png
      :scale: 80